 We try to strike a balance between idealism and pragmatism.

-We are idealists when it comes to equality, diversity and inclusion in research and research managements.
+We are idealists when it comes to equality, diversity and inclusion in research and research management.
 We believe that working with these topics can unlock potential in everybody, and especially in employees, colleagues and collaborators of minority background.

 We are also idealists when it comes to the potential of international collaboration.
 The challenges of most research are global and can only be solved through global collaboration, and if we want to solve societal challenges, we want to include all parts of society in the world of research and research management.